Ashar2shahid/eth-sdk/packages/eth-sdk/README.md

 ### `networkIds`

-As Sourcify `/files` endpoint requires network identifier, you will need to provide one when using a custom network.
+As Sourcify and Etherscan endpoints requires network IDs, you will need to provide them when using a custom network.

 ```json
 {